- Insurance carriers that offer fully insured plans bring in big profits with 100% fixed-rate structured health insurance.

 How to Reduce Your Variable Costs

-Your variable costs are made up of a combination of plan factors, such as vendors, network providers, pharmacy benefits manager (PBM), prescription drug spending, and emergency room utilization.
-With a group captive plan from Roundstone, you can track each of these components using our CSI Dashboard.
+Your variable costs in your self-funded health plan are made up of a combination of plan factors, such as vendors, network providers, pharmacy benefits manager (PBM), prescription drug spending, and emergency room utilization.
+With a self-insured group captive plan from Roundstone, you can track each of these components using our CSI Dashboard.

 The CSI Dashboard is an analytical tool that allows you to compare your costs with industry benchmarks so you can see where you are over- or under-covered.
-From there, you can team up with our CSI team to discover cost-containment strategies that reduce your variable costs.
+From there, you can team up with our CSI team to discover cost-containment strategies that reduce your variable costs and improve the savings of your self-funded healthcare plan.

 Vendors and Network Providers

-With Roundstone, you can choose vendors and network providers that provide the best care at affordable prices to reduce your variable costs.
+With Roundstone’s self-insured solution, you can choose vendors and network providers that provide the best care at affordable prices to reduce your variable costs.
 Opt for low-cost, high-quality hospitals and Centers of Excellence that aren’t available under traditional plans.
 Work with the CSI team to discover vendors that offer discounts on supplies and treatments that affect your members, such as diabetes supplies or dialysis programs.

 Pharmacy Benefits Manager

-Switching to a transparent PBM offers significant savings on your variable costs.
+Switching to a transparent PBM offers significant savings on your variable costs in a self-funded health insurance plan.
 PBMs who work for traditional insurance carriers do not pass their savings onto plan members.
 Instead, they often charge high administrative fees, and their mega-carrier employers keep the savings they negotiate.

 A pass-through PBM passes the savings they receive onto you.
 These savings come in the form of pharmaceutical rebates, price negotiation, co-pay assistance programs, prescription delivery services, and access to specialty pharmacies.